Ten Martyrs

 Although not killed at the same time (since two of the rabbis listed lived well before the other eight), a dramatic poem (known as Eleh Ezkera) tells their story as if they were killed together.
-This poem is recited on Yom Kippur, and a variation of it on Tisha B'Av.
+This poem is recited in the Eastern Ashkenazic rite in Musaf on Yom Kippur (and at other times in the various Western Ashkenazic rites).
+A different poem about the Ten Martyrs is recited on Tisha B'Av, and still a third poem is recited in Western Ashkenazic rites on other occasions.

 Story as told in the poem Eleh Ezkerah

 In the poem, the Roman emperor Hadrian decides to martyr ten rabbis as 'punishment' for the ten brothers listed in the Torah who sold their brother Joseph to Ancient Egypt.
-He justifies this by saying that the penalty for this was death.
+He rationalizes this by saying that the penalty for this was death.
 Though this crime took place almost 2000 years earlier, and Jewish law does not allow for the descendants of sinners to be punished, the Roman commander goes ahead with the executions because (he says) there are 'none like you' ten who are capable of rectifying this crime.

 The poem lists the first two to be executed: Rabban Shimon ben Gamliel and Rabbi Yishmael ben Elisha ha-Kohen Gadol.
 Rabban Shimon Ben Gamliel was beheaded, and while Rabbi Yishmael grieved, weeping over his severed head, the Roman ruler's daughter coveted Rabbi Yishmael for his physical beauty.
 When she was told that he would have to be executed as well, she asked that the skin of his head be flayed while he was alive, so she could stuff the skin and look at his face.
 When the servants began to strip away the skin on the forehead where the phylactery is placed, Yishmael cried aloud and died.
 Next to die was Rabbi Akiva, whose skin was raked with iron combs.
 Despite the pain consuming him, he was still able to proclaim God's providence in the world by reciting the Shema, drawing out the final Echad - "One".
 The next sage martyred was Rabbi Haninah ben Teradion, who was wrapped in a Torah scroll and burned alive.
 Wet sponges of wool were placed on his chest to ensure he would not die quickly.
 When he was being burnt, he told his students that he could see the letters of the sacred Torah "flying up" to heaven.

 In the poem, the remaining martyrs listed are Hutzpit the Interpreter, Elazar ben Shamua, Hanina ben Hakinai, Yesheivav the Scribe, Judah ben Dama and Judah ben Baba, in that order.
 In Midrash Eleh Ezkerah, the order is somewhat different.